 Can the parties control the procedure and the timetable?
+Can they extend time limits?

 The case management structure in the Chinese court system is established from the top down.
 An inquisitorial procedure is adopted in the Chinese judicial system in which the parties play a relatively minor role.